 On This Page

-- What Is the Deceptive Trade Practices Act?
+- What Is Texas' Deceptive Trade Practices Act?

 - Who Can Sue?

-In Texas, the DTPA prohibits false, misleading or deceptive acts in trade and commerce.
+The Deceptive Trade Practices Act prohibits false, misleading, or deceptive acts in trade and commerce.
 The law was enacted in 1973 and quickly became a powerful tool to combat many types of fraud and misrepresentation in Texas.
-In 1995, legislators revised the act to limit damages, exempt some larger transactions and limit the original act in other ways – making it easier for defendants to fight back against frivolous claims.
+In 1995, legislators revised the act to limit damages, exempt some larger transactions and limit the original act in other ways, making it easier for defendants to fight back against frivolous claims.

 However, the DTPA remains a concern for businesses throughout Texas due to its complexity.
 The issue of who may sue under the act and what potential violations they may sue for is often clear cut – but not always.

 That is where our law firm can help.
-For 30+ years, our firm has provided business clients with high-level counsel in a wide range of business law and business litigation matters.
-We have the knowledge to assess your legal problem to determine whether the DTPA applies to your situation and what defenses you may have.
+For 35 years, our firm has provided business clients with high-level counsel in a wide range of business law and business litigation matters.
+We can assess the claims brought against you and which of the available defenses best apply to your matter.

 The DTPA covers a broad range of misleading, false, or deceptive practices.
 In fact, Section 17.46(b) lists 27 practices that could violate the act, and others could also be considered violations of the DTPA.